Code-Institute-Submissions/Mk1-Project/README.md

 # **6 Deployment**

-Although constructed on Gitpod, the site and all of it's code and assets areas are hosted on GitHub.
-So as to prevent the potential loss of data and to allow access to all development work carried out on the site, even that not used, the two platforms are regularly "sync'd".
-This is a three part process carried out using the Terminal
-Window:
+The site is built on Gitpod, with all source code and assets hosted on GitHub.
+This is done through the following procedure

-1. All code is added to the temporary git directory using the [git add .] command.
+1. All files and code once saved is added to a temporary git directory using the [git add .] command.
-This adds all files that have been changed.

 2. "Added" files can then be committed to the git repository using the [git commit -m""] command.
-The reason for each commit is included by way of a comment.
+This requires commenting for each commit allowing you to see the changes that have been made and provide backup points.

-3. Deployment is the final step and publishes the most up to date version to the publicly available front end on GitHub pages.
-It's done using the [git push] command.
+3. The code is uploaded to the GitHub repository through the [git push] command.

+4. Deployment to GitHub pages is done through thte GitHub site; throught settings, then GitHub pages and settign the live pages URL.

 All versions are held on the master branch.